-While maintaining an up-to-date ground-truth is important for retraining deployed classifiers and estimating how effective they are in practice, it is rather a time-consuming and nonscalable task.
-For example, on an average day, each analyst at Tuenti inspects 250-350 accounts an hour, and for a team of 14 employees, up to 30K accounts are inspected per day [13].
-It is thus important to rank user accounts in terms of how likely they are to be fake in order to prioritize account inspection by analysts.
+While maintaining an updated ground-truth is important to retrain deployed classifiers and estimate how effective they are in practice, it is rather a time-consuming and non-scalable task.
+For example, on an average day, each analyst at Tuenti inspects 250-350 accounts an hour, and for a team of 14 employees, up to 30K accounts are inspected a day [13].
+It is thus important to rank user accounts in terms of how likely they are to be fake in order to prioritize the inspection by analysts.
 Integro offers this functionality and leads to a faster reaction against potential abuse by fakes, benefiting both OSN operators and their users.